 I think fir needles really shine in this forest chai blend!

 This recipe is really simple to put together, and is basically just a mix of fir needles with some chai spices.
 The hardest part of the recipe is collecting the fir needles!
 It’s good for the soul though.

-Simply combine the dried fir needles, dried orange peel, cinnamon chips, cardamom pods, star anise pods, dried ginger pieces, and peppercorns in a jar.
-If the fir needles are dried, you can cap the jar and store it in a cool dry place for up to a year.
+If the fir needles are dry, you can cap the jar and store it in a cool dry place for up to a year.

 In the springtime you can collect fresh fir tips and dry them for later use in this chai.